How to Become a Bookkeeper from Home

 Belay is not a bookkeeping agency or company, but a VA company that has regular demand for efficient bookkeepers.
 As a bookkeeper with Belay, your primary roles involve managing payroll, balancing sheets, reconciling bank accounts, and more.
 You need to have an excellent work station at home and the latest version of Quickbooks.

 The company is headquartered in Texas, so if you live there, you’ll have an advantage.
-If not, you can still apply for their bookkeeping online job opportunities.
+If not, you can still apply for their online bookkeeping job opportunities.
 Bateman & Co’s bookkeepers have the option to work either full-time or part-time.

 Click N Work is a site that connects your freelancer profile to clients.
 But unlike most online bookkeeping jobs discussed in the list, Click N Work often deals with statistics, market reviews, and economics papers.
-The payment system is also different from other bookkeeping service providers, so make sure to discuss this with the client first before starting work.
+The payment system is also different from other bookkeeping service providers, so make sure to discuss this with the site first before starting work.

 TwoRoads hire remote bookkeepers all the time.
 However, you need to maintain a 9-5 working schedule without fail.
 The company places a heavy emphasis on bookkeepers that they don’t need to micromanage, so if you’re a self-starter and an eager learner, then TwoRoads is an excellent option for you.

-Book Minders is another excellent place to hunt for bookkeeping jobs as they’re more lenient with requirements.
+Book Minders is another excellent place to search for bookkeeping jobs as they’re more lenient with requirements.
 As a home-based bookkeeper for Book Minders, you get to enjoy plenty of benefits, including a flexible working schedule, ongoing training, and generous incentives.

 Apart from companies and agencies that hire bookkeepers, you may also take your search to job boards and marketplaces where online bookkeeping jobs also abound.